 The truth is, of course, that before I learnt about Serrapeptase, they were right!
 The best way to manage Cerebral Palsy has always been and continues to be, with carefully monitored exercise, but my breathing and heart rate could only be relied upon for their unreliability, something that scares people rather than encouraging them to work out treatment plans.

 June: On June 13th, I had the pleasure of being invited to appear on The Power Hour again to update the program’s listeners with my progress.
 I was also delighted to appear on the program with Robert Redfern of Naturally Healthy Publications.

-Five months after stopping my prescription medications, it was finally agreed that I am very unlikely ever to need them again and even less likely to want them.
-Finally, it seemed, the medics had accepted that, at best, my health may continue to improve, and, at worst, it was expected to remain stable.
+Five months after stopping my prescription medications, it has finally been agreed that I’m doubtful ever to need them again and even less likely to want them.
+Finally, it seems, the medics have accepted that, at best, my health may continue to improve and, at worst, it can be expected to remain stable

 After careful, detailed, checks of my heart function, blood pressure, and lung function, which were all confirmed as normal, my repeat prescriptions, finally, were stopped!
 The significance of this is hard to overestimate.
 Although its content changed many times, I had some form of repeat prescription for as long as I could remember.
 In simple terms, this meant that for the first time in many years the medical profession had accepted that I do not need regular medication of any kind.

 I continue to be grateful for the ongoing support of my Family Doctor (GP) and her colleagues and for their willingness to support me in taking what must have seemed to them to be something of a risk.